 The Starfish program is unique as each woman in the program has her own unique, individual needs.
 Overall, we try to address the individual needs with the end goal being the family staying together as a unit.

 1.)
 Housing: making sure the family has a safe place to live

 Some women enter the program homeless, so our first priority will be finding them a place to stay.
-We have a rescue house rented in the village of Simonette, which is utilized in emergency situations when a mother needs a place to stay with her children.
 For some women, we rent a house; others we repair and fix their house; and, in extreme cases, we build an entire new house.

 2.)
 Education: making sure each woman has an opportunity to enroll her children in school

 Many of the children to Starfish women have never gone to school.
 If they have gone to school, it’s common they owe money to the school and the mom is having a hard time paying all of the fees.
 If possible, we transfer and/or enroll the child at the Community School funded by Touch of Hope since we have direct ties to the school and tuition is essentially free.
 If the family lives in a neighboring village and the child is too young, then he or she may be unable to attend the Community School and we then look for another option of education.
 School fees can cost over $100 US for enrollment, which may not seem like much, but to an unemployed woman with 3, 4, or 5 children it can be a massive amount.

 We truly believe full-circle change happens when the children have an opportunity for education, making this aspect of the program very important!

 3.)
 Employment: making a way for each woman to have an income